pySTEPS/pysteps/examples/README.md

 ## Example scripts ##

-This repository consists of a collections of scripts to illustrate the usage of pysteps.
+This folder includes a collection of scripts to illustrate the usage of pysteps.

 As a first thing, try runnnig pysteps "hello world" script: